sajidmehmoodtariq30/E-Commerce/steps.md

         └── vite.config.js          # Vite configuration file (if needed)
 Step No 06:-
-    Add external links needed like font awsome and googlefonts also add logo after including images
+    Add external links needed like font awsome and googlefonts also add logo after including images Step No 06:-
+    Creating Main section
+        Open index.html and add main tag
+        Make a file named mainSection.js
+            In mainSection.js add code for mainSection
+        Create CSS  files mainSection
+        import all css files in appropiate js file and all js files in main.js